saibeach/personal_portfolio_website/README.md

 Feature made today: the content will be flexible in different devices, as well as curr window total with < 1000 px (which was called responsive)

 Basic feature demo showing below
+Also learned commit my self work by using git command "git push"